mirage/mirage-decks/slides/uw14-seminar/content.md

   single data breach
 * **Target**: 40 million credit cards stolen electronically

-> System security is in a disastrous state, and seemingly getting worse!
+> System security is in a disastrous state, and improving only slowly, at much
+> cost!

 ## Complexity Kills You